skip to content

 00:44:28 - Chris Ferdinandi

 I probably should.
 I don't.
-Yeah, I don't.
-I know that's one of those things too, like out on that stuff.
+Yeah, I don't know, that's one of those things too, like, I'm weird about that stuff.

 00:44:33 - Anthony Campolo

-Very good Uses pages.
-Jason Langstore has very good uses pages.
-I, I'm in the same boat as you, Chris.
-I want to write a users pages.
-And for people who don't know, this is a page where you say my whatever is using this tech and you kind of like very clearly say, I'm building on this, this, this with these services.
-My, my Astro blog kind of does this, but some people go way deeper.
-Like this is how I stream.
-This is how I do xyz, you know.
+Jason Lengstorf has very good uses pages.
+I'm in the same boat as you, Chris.
+I want to write a uses page.
+And for people who don't know, this is a page where you say, my whatever is using this tech, and you very clearly say, I'm building on this, this, this, with these services.
+My Astro blog kind of does this, but some people go way deeper.
+Like, this is how I stream, this is how I do XYZ, you know.

 00:45:00 - Chris Ferdinandi